danielgarbien/danielgarbien.github.io/_posts/blog/2017-10-14-Swift3ObjcInference.markdown

 # Extra tip

-Use `@objcMembers` annotation on classes you wish their entire API available in Objective-C (not mentioned in [the official migration guide][migration]).
+Use `@objcMembers` annotation on classes you wish their entire API available in Objective-C. No need to annotate every single method separately.
+This will save you tons of boilerplate noise!

+(No idea why it is not mentioned in [the official migration guide][migration].)

 [proposal]: https://github.com/apple/swift-evolution/blob/master/proposals/0160-objc-inference.md
 [migration]: https://swift.org/migration-guide-swift4/